jadijadi/lpic1book/1022_install_a_boot_manager.md

 > -v -v doubles the verbosity!
 You can have up to 5 `-v`s!

-No you can boot your system from that floppy and you will get a menu to choose one of the boot options.
+Now you can boot your system from that floppy and you will get a menu to choose one of the boot options.

 These are some other LILO switches: